adriangalilea/manifest/README.md

 # manifest
-Speech to Stock Photography in your Clipboard.
+Speech to Stock Photography
+From anywhere(with a shortcut) to your Clipboard.

 <img width="329" alt="image" src="https://github.com/adriangalilea/manifest/assets/90320947/775a4f0c-ff89-4b35-841e-1ac81c894817">